ThourayaBchir/ghibli_movies/README.md

 ```

 ### To launch the app
-Then there is two option to run the app:
+Then there is two options to run the app:

 1/